-Professor Albert Sanchez-Graells specialises in EU economic law and, in particular, in competition and public procurement law and policy.
-His research concentrates on the way the public sector interacts with the market and in the way it organises the delivery of public services, especially healthcare.
-He is also interested in general issues of sectorial regulation and, more broadly, in the rules supporting the development and expansion of the European Union’s internal market.
+Albert Sanchez-Graells is a Professor of Economic Law and Director of the Centre for Global Law and Innovation at the University of Bristol Law School.
+He specialises in EU economic law and, in particular, in competition and public procurement law and policy.
+His research concentrates on the public sector’s interaction with the market and on the delivery of public services, especially healthcare.
 He takes an economically-informed approach to his legal research and is particularly keen on the analysis of the systems of incentives and enforcement mechanisms that law creates or facilitates.
-Albert is currently researching the impact of digital technologies such as machine learning, blockchain and the internet of things on procurement governance.
+Albert is currently researching the impact of digital technologies on procurement governance.

 Albert has authored the leading monograph Public Procurement and the EU Competition Rules, 2nd edn (Bloomsbury-Hart, 2015).
 He has also co-authored Shaping EU Public Procurement Law: A Critical Analysis of the CJEU Case Law 2015–2017 (Wolters-Kluwer, 2018), edited Smart Public Procurement and Labour Standards.
 Pushing the Discussion after RegioPost (Hart, 2018), and also co-edited Reformation or Deformation of the Public Procurement Rules (Edward Elgar, 2016) and Transparency in EU Procurements.
 Disclosure Within Public Procurement and During Contract Execution (Edward Elgar, 2019).
 Most of Albert’s working papers are available at http://ssrn.com/author=542893 and his analysis of current developments in his blog http://www.howtocrackanut.com.